gvwilson/thirdbit/src/fiction/iffy/index.md

 heard through a ventilation grate.
 (She couldn't see the grate,
 but she remembered clutching its slats with her paws.)
-"…take her first thing in the morning," said a male voice with an old-fashioned accent.
+"…take her tonight while everyone's asleep," said a male voice with an old-fashioned accent.
 "And we're not to let the Australians know."